 What you need to know to write the perfect CV is in the details.
 The first and most important idea to keep in mind is that a resume is a document that advertises you to potential employers.
 This means that you need to pick out the most relevant and positive facts about your career history.
 Skills and even reveal your personality a bit to present this information in the best possible way.
 Showing your strengths and aptitudes for the job you are seeking.

 You need to think about the concept of personal marketing to apply to your resume.
 This is the essence of what you need to master.
 Since you are preparing your resume to attract and persuade a potential employer to call you for an interview.
 Making you interested in meeting the person behind the role and knowing how to you can assume the position that is being offered, with a good use for the company and for you.

 Structure of the Resume

-The resume is the first thing that impacts the recipient because the image is already processed in the brain before the person has time to read the text or recognize a company name or school that draws attention to the content.
+The resume is the first thing that impacts the recipient. because the image is already processed in the brain.
+Before the person has time to read the text.
+Recognize a company name or school that draws attention to the content.
 So the format of the resume is very important because the reader subconsciously processes the image first.